OneBuffaloLabs/onebuffalogames.com/README.md

 <div align="center">
   <img src="public/images/banners/logo-banner.png" alt="One Buffalo Games Logo" />
-  <h1>One Buffalo Games</h1>
   <p>
     Hey there!
 Welcome to the codebase for onebuffalogames.com.
-This is where the magic happens for my central hub of gaming projects, guides, and original web games.
+This is where the magic happens for our central hub of gaming projects, guides, and original web games.
   </p>
   <p>
     <a href="https://onebuffalogames.com"><strong>Check out the Live Site »</strong></a>